sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fakeroot-libs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Gives a fake root environment (libraries)
+Short desc    : Gives a fake root environment (libraries)
 URL          : https://tracker.debian.org/pkg/fakeroot
-Лицензия     : GPLv3+ and LGPLv2+ and (GPL+ or Artistic)
+License      : GPLv3+ and LGPLv2+ and (GPL+ or Artistic)
-Описание     : This package contains the libraries required by fakeroot.
+Descript     : This package contains the libraries required by fakeroot.
 ```

 </details>